there's always another way

 Everything we do works through a combination of play, coaching, and mindfulness.

-- Coaching: like play, coaching creates a unique opportunity to explore creativity and how you relate to it.
-It's like a guided tour of your own beliefs, habits, and assumptions
+- Coaching: like play, coaching creates a unique opportunity to explore questions and challenges.
+It's like a guided tour of your own beliefs, habits, and assumptions.

-In practice these approaches aren't always clearly separated.
+In practice these approaches mingle into one another.
 Coaching can support play, play can be mindful, and mindfulness can be playful!
-What matters is that we combine these powerful tools to help you build your relationship with creativity so that when creativity calls you have the confidence to answer.
+The magic is in how we combine these tools to help you and your team explore and leadership, teamwork, and creativity in a way that delivers powerful results.

 a bit more about our tools

 Theory is all well and good but what might this look like for you?
 Below you'll find some more detailed examples.

 No Wrong Answers is a product that our clients love - a simple team based game that you can play as part of a larger day of learning and development, use as a networking or team building activity, or apply to project kick-off events.

 Teams of between three and six players compete to come up with the most unexpected and innovative answers to a series of hypothetical challenges like:

 - How could you make use of half a million cans of glow in the dark shaving foam that nobody wants to buy?